magicsandbox-ai/magicsandbox/apps/Docs/sandbox.md

 # Sandbox

-As described on the [About](todo) page, to protect the user, Magic Apps execute in a Sandbox.
 The Sandbox is implemented as an iframe with a sandbox attribute.
 The Sandbox environment is restrictive but provides a number of global functions that enable you to bypass these restrictions.
 Each of these Sandbox functions has a name that begins with `request`, reflecting the fact that they may fail if not approved.
 The Assistant is responsible for approving Sandbox requests, either automatically if determined to be safe or by asking for user confirmation.

 The Sandbox has the following high level restrictions and associated Sandbox functions: